litepubl/cms/readme.txt

 where x.xx is current version.
 You can find latest release on https://github.com/litepubl/cms/releases/latest

+You can use composer to copy files: composer require litepubl/cms

 Otherwise you must upload files into root folder of website. set write permissions (0777) on following folder:
 - files